The ferns, nettles, bushes, and briars now hide much of what was once a 19th-century village on the slopes of the Ox Mountains.

 The cottages at Byhalla seem typical of Irish cottages of the 19th century.
 The small dwellings consisted of a living area in the centre with 2 bedrooms at either end.

-With no foundations, the floors were made from compacted mud, clay or flagstones, and light came in through a small window.
+With no foundations, the floors were made from compacted mud, clay or flagstones, and the light came in through a small window.
 The roof was usually stuffed with turf for insulation and thatched with heather and rushes plentiful in the locality.

 Abandoned in 1966